 Eligibility to work in the United Kingdom

-As an employer, you need to register with HMRC and collect tax and national insurance for your employees.
-If they are self-employed, they need to be registered as such and to complete an annual Self Assessment tax return.
+Also important to note is that employers of staff need to register with HMRC and collect tax and national insurance for your employees.
+Self-employed individuals will be required to be registered as such and to complete an annual self-assessment tax return.

 Sole trader or a limited company registration

-For more information on limited companies and sole traders in the United Kingdom you can check the Government website:
+For more information on limited companies and sole traders in the United Kingdom, you can check out the government website:

 Build a team